 But bringing in some outside help can make things easier, and help your business look more professional.

-I hope this helps you to manage business stress in a way that still helps your business.
+I hope this helps you to manage the stress involved in your business.